SL-207/AskPhilosopher/README.md

 <img width="1147" height="722" alt="Screenshot 2025-07-10 at 11 40 41 PM" src="https://github.com/user-attachments/assets/e5fd9752-3c93-42c3-aafc-866bb40c7a50" />

 ## Features
--   **Fine-Tuned LLM**: Utilizes a version of TinyLlama fine-tuned on philosophy conversational data.
+-   **Fine-Tuned LLM**: Utilizes a version of TinyLlama fine-tuned on synthetic philosophy conversational data.
 -   **Retrieval-Augmented Generation (RAG)**: Enhances model responses by retrieving relevant information from a vector database of philosophy books and providing it as context to the model.
 -   **Flask API**: A simple and robust backend built with Flask to serve the chatbot.
 -   **Web application**: A lightweight user interface enabling general access, testing, and experimentation with the philosophy chatbot